Actipro/WPF-Controls/Documentation/topics/themes/image-provider.md

 Raster images might have other specific designs when in certain themes.
 [DynamicImage](../shared/windows-controls/dynamicimage.md) can automatically watch for theme changes and swap in an image variation designed for that theme.
 This feature should not be used if you are making use of chromatic adaptation, since these theme variations are already designed for a specific theme and no adaptation is necessary.

 The image provider knows to support specific themes when theme names are added to its [ThemeNames](xref:@ActiproUIRoot.Media.ImageProvider.ThemeNames) collection.
-Note that if you do add a theme name to the collection, you must ensure that each image design has a `"[filename].Theme-[themename].[fileextension]"` image available in the same folder as the source image.
+Note that if you do add a theme name to the collection, you must ensure that each image design has a `<filename>.Theme-<themename>.<fileextension>` image available in the same folder as the source image.

 The following example shows the configuration for an [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider) to support "Dark" theme images.